Netherlands country brief

 High level visits

-In February 2011 the Dutch Government repatriated to Australia over one thousand artefacts that were recovered from Dutch East India Company Ships that sank off the Western Australian coast in the 17th and 18th centuries.
-The artefacts were returned under the Agreement between Australia and the Netherlands Concerning Old Dutch Shipwrecks (ANCODS).
+In February 2011, the Dutch Government repatriated to Australia over one thousand artifacts that were recovered from Dutch East India Company ships that sank off the Western Australian coast in the 17th and 18th centuries.
+The artifacts were returned under the Agreement between Australia and the Netherlands Concerning Old Dutch Shipwrecks (ANCODS).
 A Mutual Declaration was signed on 15 September 2010 which acknowledged that Australia would hold the ANCODS Collection but that the Netherlands could borrow it for exhibitions.
 The Collection is on display at the Western Australian Museum in Fremantle.

 Bilateral economic and trade relationship

 The Netherlands is a significant investment and trading partner for Australia.
 It is Australia's second largest export market within the EU after the UK.
 It is home to a number of financial institutions and other companies that operate in Australia including ING Group, Fortis, Rabobank, AEGON, Shell, Unilever, Delta Lloyd, Philips, and Akzo Nobel.
-In 2011 the Netherlands was Australia’s fourth largest source of foreign direct investment (A$32.8 billion) after the US, UK and Japan.
-The Netherlands was the eighth largest destination for total Australian investment abroad (A$21.35 billion).
+In 2013, the Netherlands was Australia’s fourth largest source of foreign direct investment ($29.37 billion) after the US, UK and Japan.
+The Netherlands was the eleventh highest destination for Australian foreign direct investment abroad ($7.02 billion).

-In 2011-12, the Netherlands was Australia's 17th largest merchandise trading partner with total exports and imports of A$5.33 billion.
-In the same period, the value of Australia's exports to the Netherlands was over A$3.5 billion.
-Significant Australian exports to the Netherlands in 2011-12 included coal, oil seeds, zinc ores and medicaments (including veterinary).
-Significant imports included medicaments (including veterinary), pumps, coffee and pharmaceutical products.
+In 2013, the Netherlands was Australia's 19th largest merchandise trading partner with total exports and imports of $4.13 billion.
+In the same period, the value of Australia's merchandise exports to the Netherlands was over $2.4 billion.
+Significant Australian exports to the Netherlands in 2013 included coal, oil seeds, zinc ores and medical instruments.
+Significant imports from the Netherlands included medicaments (including veterinary), pharmaceutical products, coffee, and mechanical handling equipment and parts.

-Australian services exports to the Netherlands in 2011-12 totaled A$406 million, mostly personal travel.
-Services imports totaled A$1.42 billion.
+Australian services exports to the Netherlands in 2013 totaled $459 million, mostly personal travel and financial services.
+Services imports from the Netherlands totaled $979 million.

 Trade and investment opportunities